Mind in Mind – The Book

 Mind in Mind and Self-Help

-Having just published my latest book, Mind in Mind, I’ve been thinking about the role and value of self-help books.
+Having not long just published my latest book (2018), Mind in Mind, I’ve been thinking about the role and value of self-help books.

 Although Mind in Mind will appear in the ‘self-help’ section of bookshops (and in that category on Amazon), it actually has a two pronged approach, firstly, gaining insight and understanding about yourself and secondly but not least, to provide an increased knowledge of the subject of mental well-being, which can be of real value if any form of ‘talking therapy’ is being considered.
 Therapeutic outcomes are greatly improved if people know more about what’s involved.

 It’s rare that a self-help book, by itself, will provide any lasting changes.
 It’s all too easy to speed though the chapters, agreeing that it’s helpful and insightful, and then return the finished book to the shelves, forget the message and resume old bad habits of thinking and behaviour.

 The need for self help books

 Self-help books do, however, clearly fulfil a need and certainly would not sell in their millions if there was not a real and growing demand.
 That demand is being boosted by the increased pressures of modern life and the lack of easily available alternative sources of help – G.P.s haven’t got the time or the training.